Athletic Training and Sports Medicine

 The Athletic Training Education Laboratory serves as the location of clinically based undergraduate athletic training courses and contains educational resources such as physical examination and rehabilitation equipment, anatomical models and computer simulation programs, and a gross cadaver lab.
 Extensive physical examination and treatment areas also complement this area and make it a frequent site of research activities.

 Graduate students and faculty also have access to a wide variety of clinical populations and research equipment in other areas of the University such as the Penn State Center for Sports Medicine and the campus athletic training facilities.
+Students must apply for academic admission to the graduate program in the Department of Kinesiology.
+Please see our Application & Admissions page for details on that process.
+Of note, our graduate program is mentor-based so it is critical for applicants to identify prospective mentors in their application materials.

 Learn more about the faculty members who mentor Athletic Training and Sports Medicine graduate students at Penn State: